 Section 24.5 Any Employee required to work in excess of seven (7) consecutive days by reason of annual shift change or when forced to change shifts at any point during the calendar year shall receive one (1) day of APL-paid to be scheduled by the appropriate supervisor and taken between the date of the Employee’s last day off prior to shift change and the Employee’s next scheduled day off after shift change.
 A paid authorized personal leave day cannot be taken thereafter and cannot be accrued for any purpose.
 Any other circumstance where an Employee is requesting paid APL due to a scheduling reason must be approved by the Personnel Director or their designee.

-Section 24.6 Except where impractical due to skill levels of Employees or where special working conditions exist which would preclude certain Employees from working specific shifts, shift assignment at the 911 Center shall be made on the basis of both seniority and skill level.
+Section 24.6 Except where impractical due to skill levels of Employees or where special working conditions exist which would preclude certain Employees from working specific shifts, shift assignment at the 911 Center shall be made on the basis of operational necessity with both seniority and skill level being considered in the methodology.
 PSC Employees will be given one opportunity to bid on shift assignments during a fiscal year.
 Normally this shift assignment change will take place at the beginning of the second pay period in January, with the bid to determine those assignments completed by the end of September of the preceding year.
 If staffing levels fall below 80%, PSC management may create additional shift assignment bids during the fiscal year.
 If PSC management elects to modify the shift assignment methodologies, number of shifts available, or date of shift change, management will notify and meet with Union representatives prior to making any changes.

 Section 24.7 When established in accordance with Section 24.2 above, Employees shall be given a lunch period of not less than thirty minutes for each regular eight (8) hour shift worked.
 Rest periods shall be at a shift or team supervisor’s discretion.
 The maximum time for any single break is 15 minutes.